 Management continue to monitor the impact of the ongoing COVID-19 pandemic in Australia and have assessed that there are no changes required to the financial statements subsequent to the end of the financial year.

-During the period between the end of the financial year and the date of this report, there were no items, transactions or events of a material and unusual nature likely in the opinion of the Responsible Entity, to significantly affect the operations of the Scheme, the results of those operations, or the state of affairs of the Scheme in future financial years.
+Other than disclosed in Note 17, during the period between the end of the financial year and the date of this report, there were no items, transactions, or events of a material and unusual nature likely in the opinion of the Responsible Entity, to significantly affect the operations of the Scheme, the results of those operations, or the state of affairs of the Scheme in future financial years.